janakipande/janakipande.github.io/_pages/work.md

 <div class="work-card-category">Environment</div>

-<h3>India’s heatwaves have entered a dangerous new phase</h3>
+<h3>India’s heatwaves have entered a dangerous new phase.
+The warning sign comes after sunset</h3>

 <p class="work-card-description">
-Why the warning signs of India's changing heatwaves are appearing after sunset.
+Birds are falling from the sky, fish are dying in Delhi lakes, and schools are shutting early.
 </p>

 <a class="read-link" href="https://theprint.in/opinion/newsmaker-of-the-week/indias-heatwaves-have-entered-a-dangerous-new-phase-the-warning-sign-comes-after-sunset/2939190/" target="_blank">Read here →</a>